Exercising is one way to improve mental and physical well-being during and after pregnancy.

 If a person is accustomed to swimming or doing water aerobics, their usual routine will often be safe during the first trimester of pregnancy.

 Pilates can improve core strength and balance, which may reduce the risk of falling.
+It can also

 Many studios and gyms offer prenatal Pilates classes, and similar lessons are available online.

-Low-intensity weight training
+Low intensity weight training